StackStorm/st2contrib/packs/bitbucket/README.md

 ```

 ### Issues

 #### Create Issue

-The action to create a issue
+This action is used to create an issue.

 Usage: